Skip to main content

 Guided Meditation Sessions via Zoom

-To join us on Zoom please use the registration links provided for each session description below.
-These are free, drop-in classes, and you may attend as frequently as you like.
+To join us on Zoom please use the registration link provided with the session description below.
+This is a free, drop-in class, and you may attend as frequently as you like.

 Fridays, 12:00pm-12:30pm

-This session is for students, staff, and faculty and will begin Friday, February 9, 2024 and conclude on Friday, May 17, 204.
-There will be no sessions during Spring Break, or when the University is closed.
+This session is for students, staff, and faculty and will begin Friday, September 20, 2024 and conclude on Friday, December 13, 204.
+There will be no sessions when the University is closed.

-Wind Down for the Weekend with Sarah: Sessions will explore breathing practices and various meditation styles, along with time for guided reflection.
+Wind Down for the Weekend with Madeleine, Olivia, and Sarah: Sessions will explore breathing practices and various meditation styles, along with time for guided reflection.

 Note: Registering for Friday will give you one access link for all Friday sessions for the duration of the semester.